 There are no internal flights in tiny Qatar.

-The public bus system operates from the central Al Ghanim Bus Station, with air-conditioned services to Al Khor, Al Wakara and Masaieed among other destinations.
-Prices range from QR3 to QR10.
+The public bus system operates from Doha's central Al Ghanim Bus Station, with air-conditioned services to Al Khor, Al Wakrah and Mesaieed among other destinations.
+Karwa Smartcards start from QR10 (including two inner-city journeys) or QR20 for unlimited bus trips around Qatar in a 24-hour period; the card can also be topped up.
+Routes and maps can be found at http://qatar.transit-guide.com.

 Car & Motorcycle

-Authorities are strict with anyone caught speeding, not wearing a seat belt or not carrying a driving licence: heavy on-the-spot fines are handed out freely.
+Authorities are strict with anyone caught speeding, running a red light, not wearing a seat belt or not carrying a driving licence: heavy on-the-spot fines are handed out freely.

-Don’t even think about drink driving.
-The the maximum legal blood alcohol concentration if you're behind the wheel is zero.
+Don’t even think about drink-driving.
+The maximum legal blood alcohol concentration if you're behind the wheel is zero.

-A visitor can rent a car if they have a driving licence from home – but only within seven days of arriving in Qatar (although expats resident in other Gulf Cooperation Council (GCC) countries can drive for up to three months).
+A visitor can rent a car if they have a driving licence from home – but only within seven days of arriving in Qatar.
+Despite the blockade, expats resident in other Gulf Cooperation Council (GCC) countries can, at least for now, drive in Qatar for up to three months.

 After seven days, a temporary driving licence – issued by the Traffic Licence Office – must be obtained.
 It lasts for the duration of your visa and rental agencies can arrange this for you.